php-school/learn-you-php/exercises/database-read/problem/problem.md

 `User: Jim Morrison Age: 27 Sex: male`

-Finally you will be given a random name as the second argument to your program, you should update the row in the `users` table which corresponds to this name.
+Finally, you will be given a random name as the second argument to your program, you should update the row in the `users` table which corresponds to this name.
 You should change the name to `David Attenborough`.

 ----------------------------------------------------------------------
 ## HINTS